Hollywood Insider - News Entertainment & Culture

 Season 1

 The first season was filled with conflict and character dynamics, keeping us on the edge of our seats for most of it.
 The whole season takes place at an island in Greece called Paxos.
-As a matter of fact, the island of Paxos is a character in the story.
+As a matter of fact, the island of Paxos is essentially a character in the story.
 Oretis (Christopher Papakaliatis) is a musician based in Athens, who is hired by a mayoral election candidate (Fanis) to go to Paxos to organize a music festival.
-Between rehearsals and planning, Oretis gets involved in all kinds of trouble.
-From criminal activities and forbidden love to family drama and murder, there is something for everyone in ‘Maestro in Blue’.
+Between rehearsals and planning, Oretis quickly gets involved in in the community.
+From criminal activities and forbidden love to family drama and murder.
+‘Maestro in Blue’ is like a soap opera, there is something for everyone.
 Season one even tackles some heavy topics such as domestic violence, homophobia and sexual assault.
 They do a great job in leaving us at a bit of a cliffhanger, making us yearn for more.
 And now we finally have it.

 WATCH THE TRAILER of the Film and the Revolution: ‘Can I Go Home Now?’